 The 3 and 4 April meetings had contrasting outcomes.
 The non-ASE unions complained about their treatment, but broadly welcomed the SPO; the ASE was initially reserved, and Henderson told the Cabinet that he hoped for little resistance, but by late April a confrontation loomed over trade cards as well as dilution.
-Henderson had confronted the ASE with a fait accompli; it felt the government had again reneged on pledges, and departed unilaterally from a freely negotiated arrangement.
+In fact Henderson had confronted the ASE with a fait accompli; it felt the government had again reneged on pledges, and departed unilaterally from a freely negotiated arrangement.
 The union had spent £10,000 from its own funds on printing 28,000 cards; yet the scheme had been denied a fair trial.
 Other unions feared the SPO gave employers an excessive role and might facilitate victimization.
-None the less, it was the ASE whose opposition was strongest, as became clear at a stormy discussion on 23 April, when the Executive Council reported that a national delegate meeting had massively rejected the SPO.
-Brownlie warned of strong feeling in the workshops, and that the position was ‘very grave’.
+None the less, it was the ASE whose opposition was strongest, as became clear during a stormy discussion at the Munitions Ministry on 23 April, when the Executive Council reported that a national delegate meeting had massively rejected the SPO.
+Brownlie warned that the position was ‘very grave’.
 Indeed, the minutes of this meeting suggest abolishing trade cards could on its own have occasioned a stoppage.
-In the War Cabinet Henderson now warned the situation was ‘very menacing’ and would need ‘careful handling’, but Addison thought that if the government was firm the men would yield.
+In the War Cabinet Henderson now warned the situation was ‘very menacing’ and would need ‘careful handling’, but Addison thought that if the government stood firm the men would yield.
 It was agreed to postpone the SPO from 1 May (Labour Day) to 7 May, in the hope of avoiding disruption to munitions and shipbuilding.
-Still, Addison commented retrospectively, the Russian Revolution and the situation on the Western Front left ministers no alternative.
+Still, Addison commented retrospectively, the Russian Revolution and the situation on the Western Front left ministers no alternative to the new scheme.

-As the strike spread over the following week, it became clear that the Munitions Ministry had miscalculated.
-The trade card issue came to a head almost simultaneously with the Tweedale & Smalley dispute and the Munitions of War Bill, which reinforced the impression that the authorities were untrustworthy and assaulting the engineers from every direction.
-The Manchester shop stewards cited the abolition of trade cards as a reason for downing tools; the ASE Executive learned it was causing unrest from Aberdeen to Bristol.
-Although the Labour Ministry’s internal history thought trade cards secondary to the Munitions of War Bill, it stressed fears of a wholesale comb-out of workers for the army, and suggested trade cards were the primary flashpoint in Sheffield, Wolverhampton, Coventry, and Leicester.
+As the strike spread over the following week, it became clear that Addison had miscalculated.
+The trade card issue came to a head almost simultaneously with the Tweedale & Smalley dispute and the Munitions of War Bill, reinforcing the impression that the authorities were untrustworthy and the engineers under assault from every direction.
+The Manchester shop stewards cited abolishing trade cards as a reason for downing tools; the ASE Executive learned that it was causing unrest from Aberdeen to Bristol.
+Although the Labour Ministry’s internal history thought trade cards secondary to the Munitions of War Bill, it stressed fears of a wholesale comb-out for the army, and suggested trade cards were the primary flashpoint in Sheffield, Wolverhampton, Coventry, and Leicester.
 They also mattered particularly to the Electricians (the one major union that came out with the engineers), whose members tended to be younger than the ASE’s and more exposed to call-up.
 In short, the issue added to the strikers’ grievances and helped their movement expand.